stephen-ics/haskell/README.md

 - The return function takes a value and turns it into a monadic value so that monadic functions can be applied to that value

 - Law 1: return a >>= f = f a
-- This law states that if you wrap a value 'x' using return, turning it into a monadic value and bind it with the function f, the result will be equivalent to directly applying function 'f' to value 'x'
+- This law states that if you wrap a value 'a' using return, turning it into a monadic value and bind it with the function f, the result will be equivalent to directly applying function 'f' to value 'a'

 - Law 2: m >>= return = m
 - This law states that if you bind a monadic value 'm' with the 'return' function, it's equivalent to the original monadic value 'm'